hairline-bandit/Text-File-Compiler/README.md

 It takes 2 arguments.

-First is the programming language you want to write to
+First is the programming language you want to write to (check in "list_of_languages.md" for case and such)

 Second is the .txt file you want to read from **IT HAS TO BE ON THE DESKTOP** (make sure you have the file extension)

-It will automatically delete the new file once the code execution window is closed (just delete the "Remove-Item" line from the script if you don't like this)
+It will automatically delete the new file(s) once the code execution has finished (just delete the "Remove-Item" line from the script if you don't like this)

 The new file's name will always be "11111111111111111111111111111111" (and "a.exe" for C) so make sure you don't have a file with that name on your desktop